JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “What are you thinking of?” says Mr. Franklin, suddenly.

-“I was thinking, sir,” I answered, “that I should like to shy the Diamond into the quicksand, and settle the question in THAT way.”
+“I was thinking, sir,” I answered, “that I should like to shy the Diamond into the quicksand, and settle the question in _That_ way.”

 “If you have got the value of the stone in your pocket,” answered Mr. Franklin, “say so, Betteredge, and in it goes!”